Pet Health Certificates in Bristol CT

 For Pet Owners Travelling Internationally

 More and more clients are travelling internationally with their pets.
-Chippens Hill Veterinary Hospital has USDA accredited veterinarians who can help you obtain an international pet health certificate so once you are ready to travel, it’s smooth sailing.
+Chippens Hill Veterinary Hospital hasone USDA accredited veterinarian who can help you obtain an international pet health certificate so once you are ready to travel, it’s smooth sailing.

 How long will it take to get my pet’s international certificate of health?

-Chippens Hill Veterinary Hospital will provide an estimate based upon your destination country and pet’s medical records on how long it may take to complete your international pet health certificate.
-Please complete this form and we will respond with an estimate within 48 hours.
+Chippens Hill Veterinary Hospital will review the requirements in your destination country and pet’s medical records and then tell you how long it may take to complete your international pet health certificate.
+Please complete this form and we so that we can review the international regulations for your destination.

 What you should know about travelling internationally with your pet?